cc-d/PyShared/README.md

 ### `exceptions.py`

-- `NotPrintableError`: Indicates failures in object string representation.
+- `NotPrintableError`: Both str and repr methods raised exceptions.

 ### `python.py`

 - `ranstr`: Creates random strings of specified length and character set.
-- `safe_repr`: Safely generates a string representation of any object.
+- `safe_repr`: Safely returns the object's repr/str or an error string without throwing exceptions if the object is not printable.
 - `default_repr`: Generates a default representation for custom objects.
 - `truncstr`: Truncates a string, preserving a portion from the start and/or end.

 ### `pytest.py`

-- `multiscope_fixture`: Creates a fixture that can be used in multiple scopes.
+- `multiscope_fixture`: Creates multiple scoped pytest fixture and ensures the fixtures are available in the module.

 ### `shell.py`